 The report’s abstract does not list all the exercises that were monitored.

-So I wonder if the deadlift and rack pull were part of this study, because these moves allow you to lift a lot more weight than does the squat.
+This will make one wonder if the deadlift and rack pull were part of this study, because these moves allow you to lift a lot more weight than does the squat.

 • Back squat